dssg/census-communities-usa/README.md

 The base unit of reuturn datepoint, and each query will return a list of datapoints..

-An example data pount can be found in… [TODO]
+An example data point can be found in… [TODO]

+Each datapoint represents a census block.